skip to main content

 5. Fix Your Background

 Whether you use Microsoft Teams or Zoom, you have the ability to change your background.
 You can always have your normal background if you have a nice home office space.
-If your workspace is in the kitchen or your bedroom, you can blur your background or choose one of the fancy backgrounds that are preset in your communication platform.
-Or if you are really talented, you can make your own background!
+If your workspace is in the kitchen or your bedroom, you can blur your background or choose one of the preset backgrounds in your communication platform.
+Or if you are really talented, you can make your own background.

 Don’ts